AndyObtiva/glimmer-dsl-web/README.md

 a `markup {...}` block.
 Glimmer web components automatically extend the Glimmer GUI DSL with new keywords that match the underscored versions of the component class names (e.g. a `OrderSummary` class yields the `order_summary` keyword for reusing that component within the Glimmer GUI DSL).
-You may also insert a Glimmer component anywhere into a Rails application View using `glimmer_component(component_path, *args)` Rails helper.
+You may also insert a Glimmer component anywhere into a Rails View using `glimmer_component(component_path, *args)` Rails helper.
 Add `include GlimmerHelper` to `ApplicationHelper` or another Rails helper, and use `<%= glimmer_component("path/to/component", *args) %>` in Views.
 Below, we define an `AddressForm` component that generates a `address_form` keyword, and then we